 The state certification covers a 5-year period, after which recertification may be pursued.
 Certified plans also meet the guidelines developed in the American Water Works Association (AWWA) G300 Source Water Protection Standard.

 In addition to the obvious benefit of having a plan to protect drinking water sources, systems with certified source water protection plans are granted additional points when applying for DEQ-administered drinking water grants and loans.
 Additionally, the U.S. Department of Agriculture Rural Development Program requires a system to have a current certified source water protection plan to receive financial assistance within Idaho.Emergency Response Plans (Emergency Response)

 Water utilities are responsible for ensuring that our state’s water systems are protected against a variety of threats (natural and man-made) that could affect their ability to supply safe drinking water.

 Emergency response plans outline the steps a water system will follow if a primary source of drinking water becomes contaminated or the flow of water is disrupted.
-The purpose of a emergency response plan is to:
+The purpose of an emergency response plan is to:

-Community water systems that serve populations greater than 3,300 are required to have a emergency response plan on hand designed to ensure system security, minimize property damage, and lessen liability.
-DEQ urges all public drinking water systems, regardless of size of population served, to adopt a emergency response plan.
+Community water systems that serve populations greater than 3,300 are required to have an emergency response plan on hand designed to ensure system security, minimize property damage, and lessen liability.
+DEQ urges all public drinking water systems, regardless of size of population served, to adopt an emergency response plan.
 Once completed, the plan should be kept on hand for any unforeseen emergency.Source Water Protection Planning Application